Orsel1/Churn/README.md

   <li>Evaluation.</li>
   <li>Deployment.</li>
   </ol>

 This work was done using Jupyter notebook in Google Collaboratory in Python programming language.
-To go to the github repository containing the notebook click [here]() The last step in this process, which is deployment, will be carried out in the coming weeks therefore we will not talk about it in this write-up.
+To go to the notebook click [here](https://github.com/Orsel1/Churn/blob/3da2af1e15612db0aa3267ce9d98732df4e126e8/Classification_lp3%20.ipynb)
+The last step in this process, which is deployment, will be carried out in the coming weeks therefore we will not talk about it in this write-up.

 <h4>Business understanding:</h4>
 The data for the analysis was provided with no background information on the dataset.